DOUG DUCEY NAMES CLAY HERNANDEZ TO ARIZONA GAME AND FISH COMMISSION

 “I am humbled and honored to be able to serve the Game and Fish community of Arizona in such an impactful way and am ready to hit the ground running,” said Clay Hernandez.
 “I look forward to working with my fellow commissioners, and I thank Governor Ducey for this opportunity.”

 Clay Hernandez has called Arizona home for more than 40 years.
-He has been a practicing criminal defense lawyer in Tucson since 1986.
+He is a Tucson criminal defense attorney since 1986.
 He received a Bachelor of Science degree from Arizona State University in 1981 and his Juris Doctorate from the University of Arizona College of Law in 1986.
 He is a licensed pilot and is a fluent Spanish speaker.

 The nomination was confirmed by the Arizona Senate and Clay Hernandez was seated as a Commissioner on February 19, 2021.